Amid chaos, some at July 4 parade ran toward gunfire to help

 His twin brother, Luke, was nearby.

-“I’ll never forget his face.
-He was just hysterical.
-He kept saying, ‘Don’t let my mommy die, don’t let my mommy die.
+“The kid kept screaming at me, ‘Don’t let my mommy die.
+Don’t let my mommy die.
 Don’t let her lips turn blue like my brother.’
-It was the worst you could ever imagine,” Eddie Rush told Fox 32 Chicago.
+It was terrible,” said Eddie Rush.

 Football coach Brad Hokin was at his usual spot at the beginning of the route when the shooting started.
 He took off running down the bloodied street past those with minor injuries and toward the people he could tell needed assistance most urgently.

-Note: This story was updated to correct Jacquie Toia's age.
-She is 58, not 64.